-Ireland's Warrior Queen
+Fall Winter Blend: Warrior Queen

-The inspiration behind her name is quite straight forward: We want to move away from some stereotypical views of Ireland and tell you a story about an Irish cultural icon who lived in ancient Celtic times.
+The inspiration behind naming a coffee after her is quite straight forward: We want to move away from some stereotypical views of Ireland and tell you a story about an Irish cultural icon who lived in ancient Celtic times.

-In ancient Irish folklore and mythology, she's remembered as a powerful, majestic leader who commanded armies and revered all over Europe.
+In ancient Irish folklore and mythology, she's remembered as a powerful, majestic leader who commanded armies and was revered all over Europe.
 Enjoy her story and embrace part of Ireland's cultural heritage.
 To reimagine is good for you.